7 DAYS NORTHEAST VIETNAM MOTORBIKE TOUR

 In the morning we strike north-west to the border, marked by a massive range of peaks, and pass over to Pac Po Cave where Ho Chi Minh made his return to Vietnam in 1941.
-Then we head straight up on challenging road, pass through deep, remote karst country and rest at a secluded lake deep in the forest.
-Late afternoon ride on sealed road back to Cao Bang and a soothing massage.
+Then we head straight up on a challenging road, pass through deep, remote karst country and rest at a secluded lake deep in the forest.
+Late afternoon ride on the sealed road back to Cao Bang and a soothing massage.
 Overnight in Cao Bang.

 * Pac Bo Cave: North-West of Cao Bang and right up along the border with China, the cave is well known for having been the first refuge of Ho Chi Minh on his return to Vietnam in 1941.
 At the point where the famous Lenin Stream cascades down a waterfall from China, we will continue by foot to penetrate into the mystery of Vietnam’s Independence Movement and also its surrounding jungle.